Western PA CARES for Kids preparing for Child Abuse Prevention Month in April

-BROOKVILLE — The Jefferson County Commissioners proclaimed April Child Abuse Prevention Month and heard from representatives of Western PA CARES for Kids about events planned to raise awareness during this month.
+BROOKVILLE — The Jefferson County Commissioners proclaimed April Child Abuse Prevention Month and heard from representatives of Western PA CARES for Kids about events planned to raise awareness.

 CARES is the Jefferson County child advocacy center that focuses on minimizing childhood trauma by providing a child friendly, team approach to allegations of abuse.
 It is an accredited member of the National Children’s Alliance, which sets standards for child advocacy centers across the nation.
 A child advocacy center (CAC) is a child focused program that brings together all professionals needed to make appropriate investigation, treatment and prosecution decisions in child abuse cases while eliminating the need to repeatedly interview the child, which lessens the trauma for abuse victims.

-CAC Director Pat Berger and Assistant Director Cass Burkett attended the commissioners meeting to speak on the proclamation.
+CAC Director Pat Berger and Assistant Director Cass Burkett both attended the commissioners’ meeting to speak on the proclamation.
 Berger began, saying the CAC and District Attorney Jeff Burkett will be co-sponsoring a training for all Jefferson County law enforcement.

-Berger had a statement from DA Burkett on the upcoming training, which she read aloud: “(Burkett) is very excited for the opportunity to train a whole new generation of police officers on successful investigations for child abuse cases.
-They are part of the first responders and it is very, very important that they have up to date training.”
+“(Jeff Burkett) is very excited for the opportunity to train a whole new generation of police officers on successful investigations for child abuse cases.
+They are part of the first responders and it is very, very important that they have up to date training,” Berger read on behalf of the district attorney.

 This is the second training this year, as one was held in January to train 32 members of the multidisciplinary team.
-These are people who are involved in some way with every one of the cases of child abuse.
+These are people who are involved in some way with every case of reported child abuse.
 Berger said all of the training is being held to reiterate how important it is for all involved agencies to work together.

 “Since our beginning in 2008, we have provided free services to 1,426 children and their families.
 We must work together to provide the best possible outcome for the children,” Berger said.